AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 3. Operations
 --------------

-- **AWS CloudWatch Log Integration** exports the Aviatrix Controller and gateways logs to AWS ClouddWatch Log.
+- **AWS CloudWatch Log Integration** exports the Aviatrix Controller and gateways logs to AWS CloudWatch Log.
 If you are already using AWS CloudWatch log service, enable this feature to consolidate the logs from Aviatrix Controller and gateways to the same service.
 For details, read `AWS CloudWatch Integration <https://docs.aviatrix.com/HowTos/cloudwatch.html>`_.